Enforcing Fair Predicted Scores on Intervals of Percentiles by Difference-of-Convex Constraints: Additional details of numerical experiments

 We compare our methods with other in-processing methods that solve constrained optimization problems with the same objective function as our approach but different fairness constraints.
 More specifically, we obtain a model by minimizing the same $f_0(\vw)$ as in \eqref{eq:inprocess_pdp_approx} and \eqref{eq:inprocess_wpdp_approx} subject to the constraints that enforce Group AUC Fairness~\citep{yao2023stochastic,vogel2021learning}, Inter-Group Pairwise Fairness~\citep{kallus2019fairness,beutel2019fairness}, and Intra-Group Pairwise Fairness~\citep{beutel2019fairness}.
 The three models are defined below.

 \begin{baseline} \textbf{Group AUC Fairness}.
 Suppose the data points are ranked in descending order based on their scores $h_{\vw}(\vxi)$.
-Group AUC fairness requires that, with probability $50\%$, a random data point sampled from any group is not ranked lower than a random data point sampled from a different group, that is,
+Group AUC fairness requires that, with probability $50\%$, a random data point sampled from any group is not ranked lower than a random data point sampled from a different group, that is, \eqref{eq:gauc} holds.
+Recall that we have partitioned the training data into subsets based on $\gamma$, namely, $\mathcal{D}=\cup_{k\in\cG}\mathcal{D}_k$, where